The case for steel

 Efficiently engineered for fire resistance

 Simple and advanced methods are available for the analysis of composite steel deck floors in fire; these can lead to the elimination of fire protection on many secondary beams.
-The Tata Steel Slimdek pre-engineered flooring system can even be designed to achieve a 60-minute fire resistance without additional fire protection.
+Pre-engineered shallow floor systems can even be designed to achieve a 60-minute fire resistance without additional fire protection.

 Fire protection innovations